 If you want to know what's happening where, this is the place to look.

-This Month: The Europe and UK columns from the Summer 2012/13 issue of Antiques and Collectables for Pleasure & Profit.
+This Month: The Europe and UK columns from the Autumn 2015 issue of Antiques and Collectables for Pleasure & Profit.

 The Euro Column

 An update of European news from Judith Dunn

 As we go to press, France is still reeling from the terrorist attacks in early January.
 The scale of the killings was nothing like that in other countries, where journalists are regularly targeted just for doing their job, but that they should happen in the country most associated with freedom of expression caused worldwide revulsion and provoked unprecedented expressions of solidarity.
 The irony is that Charlie Hebdo, recently on the verge of bankruptcy, is now so financially secure that it can go on satirising all and sundry for a very long time to come.
 It remains to be seen what will happen in the already buoyant comic strip market in the months ahead.